AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/connecting-data/using-file-uploader.md

    After the upload completes, you will see a list of the columns MBI found in your file.

-1. Check that the column names and datatypes are correct.
+1. Check that the column names and data types are correct.
 Specifically, check that any date columns are being read as dates and not numbers.

    **The datatype is extremely important, so do not skip this step!**